naumandnapuce/DSSelfApi/README.md

 # DSSelfApi
-A windows based application, that digitaly sign pdf files based on a local PC token
+A windows based application, that runs on locla PC and exposes a self hosted API that digitaly signs pdf files.
+For the sign to occur the PC needs to have the sign certificate of type hardware ( usb "Token" inserted) in the certificate store.